oarepo/rfcs/README.md

 > Fight for what you believe, but gracefully accept defeat.

-We expect everyone (no matter their role and experience level) to adhere to our [Code of Conduct](https://inveniosoftware.org/governance/) and be open, considerate and respectful during discussions.
-Search for consensus and be ready to change your mind!

 Please do your outmost to not have unresolvable disagreements!
 The more senior your are, the more responsible you are to not have unresolvable disagreements.

 In case all attempts to reach consensus have failed, and really only as a very very last resort, the architects can resolve the conflict by taking a decision.
-This decision should be properly documented, and can be escalated according to the [Invenio Governance](https://inveniosoftware.org/governance/).
+This decision should be properly documented.

 ### Step 3: Review the RFC